mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 1. Data is joined with [Department of State Large Scale International Boundaries polygon file][4] in ArcGIS Desktop
     + Removed all FY 2014 and above data(only showing complete data up to FY 2013)
     + Multiply shares by 100 to convert decimals to percent
-2. Converted Spreadsheet to a GeoDatabase Table in the Foreign Assistance Dashboard geodatabase
+2. Converted spreadsheet to a geodatabase table in the Foreign Assistance Dashboard geodatabase
 3. Set sector domains using the category domain field and used abbreviations
     + Domain Field Codes in Geodatabase
         - All - All (Total)